Toancodewell/End-to-End-Data-Pipeline/README.md

-# Online Retail Data Pipeline (AWS ETL Project)
+# Data Pipeline (AWS ETL Project)

 ## Project Description

-This project implements an **end-to-end ETL data pipeline on AWS** using the Online Retail dataset.
-The pipeline ingests raw CSV data from Amazon S3, processes and cleans it with AWS Glue, and loads the transformed data into Amazon RDS (MySQL/PostgreSQL) for querying and analysis.
+This project implements an **end-to-end ETL data pipeline on AWS** using the Credit Risk dataset.
+The pipeline ingests raw CSV data from Amazon S3, processes and cleans it with AWS Glue, and loads the transformed data into Amazon RDS (MySQL) for querying and analysis.

 The project demonstrates practical skills in cloud-based data ingestion, schema discovery, data transformation, and relational database integration.

 ---

-## Architecture
 ## Architecture

 ![ETL Architecture](End-to-End-Data-Pipeline/screenshots/Architecture.png)